 - Research and/or laboratory experience can also strengthen your application

 Individual programs have specific requirements.
 To learn about these, contact the program directly.
 You should review each program’s admissions criteria before applying.

 - Costs associated with tuition and living expenses and the availability of financial support/scholarships/assistantships vary between programs.
 Take these factors into consideration before you apply.

 - You do not need to apply immediately after college to be a successful applicant.
 About half of students enter programs right after completing their undergraduate degree.
 However, many have entered a year or two after graduating or several years later after having significant work or professional experience.
 Such applicants are viewed favorably.

 Who gets accepted to genetic counseling programs?

-The average GPA for accepted students into an accredited genetic counseling program is approximatley a 3.5; the average GRE percentile is 65%.
-Some successful applicants have higher and some have lower GPA’s and test scores.
+The average GPA for accepted students into an accredited genetic counseling program is approximately a 3.5.
 The most common undergraduate majors among those admitted were biology, genetics and psychology.
 However, successful applicants come from a broad variety of majors and degrees.
 Diversity in educational background is welcomed by programs.

 What can I do to improve my chances of acceptance?